 About ABI Foundation

 The ABI Foundation is a 501(c)(3) organization annually supported by contributions from corporations, foundations and individual donors.
-The foundation is committed to providing statewide education programs to students, employees and businesses to develop community leaders and strengthen Iowa's workforce.
-The ABI Foundation's programs include Business Horizons, Leadership Iowa University and Leadership Iowa.
+The Foundation is committed to providing statewide education programs to Iowa students and professionals to develop community leaders and strengthen Iowa's workforce.
+The ABI Foundation's programs and initiatives include Business Horizons, Leadership Iowa University, Leadership Iowa, and Elevate.

 Meeting Community Needs